doctrine-extensions/DoctrineExtensions/doc/annotations.md

 class Article {}
 ```

-#### `@Gedmo\Mapping\Annotation\Versioned`
+#### `@Gedmo\Mapping\Annotation\KeepRevisions`

-The `Versioned` annotation is a property annotation used to identify properties whose changes should be logged.
+The `KeepRevisions` annotation is a property annotation used to identify properties whose changes should be logged.
 This annotation can be set for properties with a single value (i.e. a scalar type or an object such as
 `DateTimeInterface`), but not for collections.
-Versioned fields can be restored to an earlier version.
+Fields with revisions can be restored to an earlier version.

 Example: